Bovidae in Chinese mythology: Antilopinae and others

-Oxen
+Cattle

 One type of bovid is the bovine, or subfamily Bovinae, more commonly known as "oxen", "cows", "beef cattle", "calves", "buffalo".
 There are many Chinese myths about the oxen or ox-like beings, including both celestial and earthly varieties.
-The myths range from ones which include oxen or composite beings with ox characteristics as major actors to ones which focus on human or divine actors, in which the role of the oxen are more subsidiary.
+The myths range from ones which include oxen or composite beings with cow characteristics as major actors to ones which focus on human or divine actors, in which the role of the cattle are more subsidiary.
 In some cases, Chinese myths focus on oxen-related subjects, such as plowing and agriculture or ox-powered carriage.
-Another important historical role for beef cattle has been in the religious capacity of sacrificial offerings.
+Other myths focus on the power and temper of bulls, like the Bull Demon King and Ox-head.
+Another important historical role for beef has been in the religious capacity of sacrificial offerings.

 Sheep and goats

-Sheep and goats are not necessarily traditionally distinguished, in traditional Chinese language, with one word serving to denominate both.
+Sheep and goats are not necessarily traditionally distinguished, in Chinese languages, with one word serving to denominate both.
+In ancient history, sheep arrived before goats.

-Sheep are the eighth animal of the Chinese zodiac, and a symbol of filial piety, as the lambs are thought to kneel while their mothers suckle them (Eberhard: 264, sub "Sheep").
+Goats/Sheep are the eighth animal of the Chinese zodiac, and a symbol of filial piety, as the lambs are thought to kneel while their mothers suckle them (Eberhard: 264, sub "Sheep").

 Mythological types

 Some mythological Bovidae in Chinese mythology are incapable of any pretence at scientific classification.
 Some of these are translated as "unicorns", in English.
 Some of the mythological types may represent extinct or exotic species, others seem completely mythological (Parker: passim).
-Some of the mythological types are chimeras, or composite type beasts, composed of parts from various animals, combined together to form something different than found in nature.
+Some of the mythological types are chimeras, or composite type beasts, composed of parts from various animals, combined to form something different than found in nature.